Sprint car racing: America's action sport!

 By its nature, sprint car racing is a hazardous sport.
 Despite ever-tighter safety standards, occasionally the unthinkable happens and a driver is severely injured or killed.
 Follow this link for a tribute to sprint car racing's fallen heroes.

-The Sprint Car Page and related pages are copyright © 1994-2007 Chuck Fry.
-Unless otherwise stated, photos are by Steve Lafond and are copyright © 1993-2007 Tear-Off Heaven Fotos.
+The Sprint Car Page and associated pages are copyright © 1994-2016 Chuck Fry.
+Photos credited to Steve Lafond are copyright © 1993-2009 Tear-Off Heaven Fotos.

 See the full copyright notice for details.